book-cover

 “I’m on my way back home.
 I have been calling all evening.
 Did you not see my missed calls?”

-“Military men were here.
-In the showroom.
+“Military men were here in the showroom.
 They just left.
 There are hundreds of them on the streets.
 No one knows what they are searching for.”

 “Listen, I need you to pack some things we will need.
 We are leaving the country.”